 The Glenn County Jail is situated about 84 miles north of Sacramento, accessed via the I-5.
-The address and phone number is:

 Our team of California criminal defense lawyers provide key information that may benefit friends and loved ones of individuals currently incarcerated in Glenn County.
 Below, the following important topics are covered regarding this jail:

 - 1. How do I search for an inmate in Glenn County?

 - 2. How do I post bail at Glenn County Jail?

 - 4. How do I put money on an inmate’s account?